-- G 4.7.1 The long-term strategy for the GB mainline rail network is to migrate to a control system based on the European Train Control System (ETCS).
+G 4.7.1 The long-term strategy for the GB mainline rail network is to migrate to a control system based on the European Train Control System (ETCS).
 More information on this is given in the Digital Railway Long Term Deployment Plan (LTDP).
 ETCS does not support the use of lettered differential speeds and so such differentials have a limited life.
-However, the likely length of time before ETCS is installed on the routes best-suited to benefit from LDPSs means that a systematic roll-out of standardised LDPSs is still likely to deliver a material net performance and commercial benefit to the GB mainline network. - G 4.7.2 In considering the use of differential speeds, there are a number of decision-making points: - a) Infrastructure utilisation planning When looking at future customer needs for a route together with infrastructure investment decisions the early consideration of LDPSs can help to exploit the latent capability of the route, minimise costs and accelerate journey time improvements. - b) Planning for introduction of new fleets Deciding which LDPSs are to be applicable for new fleets is an early project decision but then, in planning how they can best be deployed, it is useful to consider LDPS opportunities in advance of fleet introduction. - G 4.7.3 The MU LDPS category has been shown to encompass most existing multiple units and is likely to continue to be a widely applicable LDPS.
-It is recognised that future multi-mode units could be heavier and therefore not meet the MU requirements in RIS-2711-RST.
-Additional compatibility checks might still demonstrate that such units are able to use the MU LDPS in specific locations. - G 4.7.4 The mix of traffic on a route together with the inherent limitations on line-speed of, for example, horizontal curvature and transition length influence the merits of having a single line speed or differential speeds. - G 4.7.5 Whilst there might be some current infrastructure limitations, such as sections of older track or particular level crossings, the mix of traffic types is likely to be the key driver of whether a single line speed or an LDPS is the optimal approach. - G 4.7.6 For example, in the case where a section of route sees a high volume of freight traffic, the aim would be to have a minimum line speed capability to keep the freight trains moving as fast as they can whilst safely braking, but then using LDPSs, to allow passenger trains to travel faster.
+However, the likely length of time before ETCS is installed on the routes bestsuited to benefit from LDPSs means that a systematic roll-out of standardised LDPSs is still likely to deliver a material net performance and commercial benefit to the GB mainline network.

+- G 4.7.2 In considering the use of differential speeds, there are a number of decision-making points: - a) Infrastructure utilisation planning When looking at future customer needs for a route together with infrastructure investment decisions the early consideration of LDPSs can help to exploit the latent capability of the route, minimise costs and accelerate journey time improvements. - b) Planning for introduction of new fleets Deciding which LDPSs are to be applicable for new fleets is an early project decision but then, in planning how they can best be deployed, it is useful to consider LDPS opportunities in advance of fleet introduction. - G 4.7.3 The MU LDPS category has been shown to encompass most modern multiple units, therefore this is likely to continue to be the most widely applicable LDPS. - G 4.7.4 The mix of traffic on a route together with the inherent limitations on line-speed of, for example, horizontal curvature and transition length influence the merits of having a single line speed or differential speeds. - G 4.7.5 Whilst there might be some current infrastructure limitations, such as sections of older track or particular level crossings, the mix of traffic types is likely to be the key driver of whether a single line speed or an LDPS is the optimal approach. - G 4.7.6 For example, in the case where a section of route sees a high volume of freight traffic, the aim would be to have a minimum line speed capability to keep the freight trains moving as fast as they can whilst safely braking, but then using LDPSs, to allow passenger trains to travel faster.
 This case is borne out with the most common MU and SP LDPSs being 60/MU70, 50/MU75 and 75/SP90. - G 4.7.7 History has shown that changing the speed profiles of routes outside of a route upgrade programme takes a long time.
 Even though there are progressive infrastructure improvements over the years, principally for the track system, it is complex and difficult to justify as a continual improvement initiative.
 This is helped by now having clear criteria for rolling stock LDPSs that can be used to proactively and incrementally implement minor speed enhancements with low investment costs.